 Our curriculum is closely aligned with the US Youth Soccer Player Development Model and recently issued 2017 US Soccer Player Development Initiatives.
-Our Club Technical Director, J. Marcelo Gangotena, deploys our curriculum across all age groups, multiple programs, and playing platforms to support our style of play and player development philosophy.
+Our Club Technical Director, J. Marcelo Gangotena, deploys our curriculum across all age groups and multiple programs from travel soccer to recreational soccer to support our style of play and player development philosophy.

 Style of Play: